Vatnar/UIAOBSIDIAN/25V/IKT204 Datakommunikasjon/Chapters/Chapter 6 - Review Questions and Problems.md

 1. Why is an ARP query sent within a broadcast frame?
 	The physical addresses might not be known on before hand
 2. Why is an ARP response sent within a frame with a specific destination MAC address?
+	Because the response should be returned to the original sender who requested it and not to all other devices.

 ---